 You should be wearing boots.
 Most preferably the rubber rain boots.
 The grass in the vineyard will be wet in the morning, there also could be a lot of mud and the ground could be slippy.
 You should think like you are going to the festival in the rain.
 After a while, it gets the same here.

 I usually wear the rubber boots when picking grapes in the vineyard and change them for the leather riding boots when I come back to the wine house after the harvesting.
-However, I wore the Bobby sneaker (the last time you saw me wearing these sneakers in the Ljubljana over here) for the first harvest of the year (when these photos were taken) as it was very dry and sunny.
+However, I wore the Bobby sneaker for the first harvest of the year (when these photos were taken) as it was very dry and sunny.

 #4 DON’T FORGET THE GLOVES

 Oh and don’t forget another accessory, either.
-The head scarf.
-Believe me, you will need to tie your hair in a way.
-The most fashionable way to do tie your hair this fall, is to wear a head scarf.
+The headscarf.
+Believe me, you will need to tie your hair.
+The most fashionable way to do tie your hair this fall is to wear a headscarf.
 Have you seen those pretty scarfs in the gallery?
 I love them all.
 Yet I still need to learn how to tie them like all the other fashionistas.
 You know what I mean.
 To look fashionable, stylish and to keep my hair in the place.

 Do I even need to say what colors to wear to the vineyard?
 I mean this fall colors and retro patterns scream countryside.
-In short, think about neutrals, dusty vintage rose, pale rose, burgundy, brown, and washed blue.
+In short, think about neutrals, mellow rose, pale rose, 70s shades of brown, and pastel blue.
 As it goes for the patterns.
-The 70s prints of course.
-Although printed in a fresh new way.
-Far from the ones your grandma still likes to wear.
+The plaid of course.
+Ps.
+Check .

 MORE FALL FASHION TO WEAR AT THE COUNTRYSIDE